FermiQ/omm-bundle/libOMM/doc/configuring-libOMM.md

     module use $HOME/modulefiles
     module avail

-You should see *libomm/git-version* appear among the listed packages.
-In this case, if you have built and installed libOMM in *$HOME/my_libs/libomm-git*, you will be able to use it by typing `module load libomm` and make it unavailable by typing `module unload libomm`.
+You should see *libOMM/git-version* appear among the listed packages.
+In this case, if you have built and installed libOMM in *$HOME/my_libs/libOMM-git*, you will be able to use it by typing `module load libOMM` and make it unavailable by typing `module unload libOMM`.

 If you want your custom module files to be permanently available, just add the following to the *$HOME/.modulerc* file: